 The biggest offender here is gluten, even if you don’t have celiac disease.
 Most people don’t realise that 10% of the population have non-celiac gluten sensitivity.
 This means that they are producing antibodies to wheat and gluten, even if they don’t have celiac disease.

 Tests can be done to see if you are producing antibodies.
 If your doctor won’t do them then they can be ordered privately through a functional medicine practitioner.
 Alternatively, you can try removing wheat from your diet for 4 months and see if you experience any improvements.
-You can read about the other common offenders that cause inflammation here.

 3. Be More Active, But At a Lower Intensity